symboxtra/SplitSound-Desktop/README.md

 If you're looking to setup Linux-based CI with Qt 5.10+, we've experienced the struggle and would be happy to assist [privately](mailto:dev.symboxtra@gmail.com).

-To install boost on linux just run the following command
+To install boost on Linux, run the following command:
 ```
 sudo apt install libboost-all-dev
 ```